hellonico/lein-kotlin/README.md

 Compile Kotlin files with `$ lein kotlin`

-To automatically compile Kotlin files add `"kotlin"` to `:prep-tasks`
+To automatically compile Kotlin files add `"kotlin"` to the `:prep-tasks` vector

 If you want to use a different kotlin-runtime version, also set `:kotlin-compiler-version`